KNIGHTTH0R/gotham/readme.md

 40. ~~Code the “Delete-user” page~~

 ##3.        <b>Timeline</b>
-The allotted time for completing this project is 33 Days.
+The allotted time for completing this project is 35 Days.
 Today’s date is January 18th 2017.
-This project will be ready for public use on the 20th of February 2017
+This project will be ready for public use on the 22 February 2017